papaya0712/quantybt-preview/README.md

 ## Strategy Optimization - AdvancedOptimizer

-While most Puplik frameworks do not even support robust parameter optimization and if they do, then only simple train-test splits which are prone to overfitting, this framework offers a more advanced option when it comes to optimizing your parameters without overfitting your system.
+While most Puplic frameworks do not even support robust parameter optimization and if they do, then only simple train-test splits which are prone to overfitting, this framework offers a more advanced option when it comes to optimizing your parameters without overfitting your system.

 Key components:

 1. standard rolling-wfo engine
 2. optional warmup between all folds
 3. generalization loss penalty term
-3. bootstrapping per oos fold for a empircial confidence interval of the sharpe-ratio
+3. bootstrapping per oos fold for a empirical confidence interval of the sharpe-ratio
 3. optional permutation test on aggregated oos-folds, which optimizes the parameters on each of the n-synthetic paths and then compares them with the original sortino-ratio